What are the best (and worst) mattress brands in Australia?

 Sealy

 Sealy is arguably the most well known mattress brands in Australia.
 You will find Sealy mattresses in many retail bedding stores such as Harvey Norman, Forty Winks, Snooze, and Freedom.
-The problem is though, their mattresses are not overly convincing.
-Sealy seem to persist with spring systems that feel flimsy and unsteady, creating noticeable partner disturbance.

 Furthermore, their comfort layers don’t tend to be as comfortable as other brands we have tested.
 A good example of this is the Sealy Posturepedic Elevate Tribute at Snooze.
 This mattress feels noticeably unstable, and sells for at $3299 – far from cheap.
 After testing dozens of Sealy mattresses, we have found many other brands to be better in terms of comfort, support, and value.